w3f/polkadot-wiki/docs/learn/learn-accounts.md

 [Web3 Foundation Grants Program](../general/grants.md).

 Cold keys are generated on special devices such as those provided by [Ledger](../general/ledger.md).
-Additionally, you can generate your wallet using the [Polkadot Vault](../general/polkadot-vault.md) mobile app (you need a dedicated air-gapped Android or iOS-compatible smartphone that you are comfortable using only for Polkadot Vault), or a dedicated hardware implementation of Polkadot Vault such as [the Kampela Signer](https://www.kampe.la/).
+Additionally, you can generate your account using the [Polkadot Vault](../general/polkadot-vault.md) mobile app (you need a dedicated air-gapped Android or iOS-compatible smartphone that you are comfortable using only for Polkadot Vault), or a dedicated hardware implementation of Polkadot Vault such as [the Kampela Signer](https://www.kampe.la/).